plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Lewis, P. O., M. T. Holder, and K. E. Holsinger.
 2005.
 Polytomies and Bayesian phylogenetic inference.
 Systematic Biology 54:241–253.

-Maddison, W. P. 1997.
+:hibiscus: Maddison, W. P. 1997.
 Gene trees in species trees.
-Systematic Biology 46: 523–536.
+Systematic Biology 46:523–536.

 :hibiscus: Maddison, D. R., Swofford, D. L., and Maddison, W. P. 1997.
 NEXUS: An extensible file format for systematic information.
 Systematic Biology 46:590–617.
 (NEXUS file format)

-Maddison, W. P., and FitzJohn, R. G. 2015.
+:hibiscus: Maddison, W. P., and FitzJohn, R. G. 2015.
 The unsolved challenge to phylogenetic correlation tests for categorical characters.
 Systematic Biology 64:127–136. (need for true replication in comparative studies)

-Martins, E. P., and T. F. Hansen.
+:hibiscus: Martins, E. P., and T. F. Hansen.
 1997.
 Phylogenies and the comparative method: a general approach to incorporating phylogenetic information into the analysis of interspecific data.
 The American Naturalist 149:646-667.
 (PGLS)

 :hibiscus: Metropolis, N., A. W. Rosenbluth, M. N. Rosenbluth, A. H. Teller, and E. Teller.
 1953.
 Equation of state calculations by fast computing machines.
 J. Chem.
 Phys.
 21:1087-1092.
 (The Metropolis algorithm used in MCMC)